Frederick-S/minimoney/src/prd.md

 # 记账 (Vue Expense Tracker) - Product Requirements Document

-A minimalist mobile-first expense tracking application built with Vue 3 that helps users monitor their daily spending with beautiful, intuitive interactions.
+A minimalist mobile-first expense tracking application built with Vue 3 and Material Design UI that helps users monitor their daily spending with beautiful, intuitive interactions.

 **Experience Qualities**:
 1. **Effortless** - Recording expenses should take seconds, not minutes